Yu Chang Player Props: Red Sox vs. Athletics

 Yu Chang At The Plate

-- In 36.8% of his games this season (seven of 19), Chang has picked up at least one hit, and in three of those games (15.8%) he recorded more than one.
+- In 35.0% of his games this year (seven of 20), Chang has picked up at least one hit, and in three of those games (15.0%) he recorded more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.